JaVanGri/OutCyte-2.0/README.md

 <img src="logo.svg" alt="OutCyte 2.0 Logo" style="width:100%; text-align:center;">

 ## What is OutCyte 2.0?
-**OutCyte 2.0** is a sophisticated tool designed for predicting various cellular localization attributes including signal peptides, transmembrane regions, unconventional protein secretion (UPS), and intracellular proteins, based on the amino acid sequence of proteins.
+**OutCyte 2.0** is an advanced tool designed for predicting various cellular localization attributes including signal peptides, transmembrane regions, unconventional protein secretion (UPS), and intracellular proteins, based on the amino acid sequence of proteins.
+It is an enhancement over the previous tool developed by Linlin Zhao, which can be found at [Linlin Zhao's OutCyte](https://github.com/linlinzhao/outcyte).
+This version significantly improves the prediction accuracy for UPS proteins.

 ## How to use it?
 To effectively utilize OutCyte 2.0, please follow these steps: